ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 - If you want to change build image, check runtime compatible.
 - This custom Codepipeline will be executed once when creation, but not when update.
 After creation, it will be only triggered by Source Action defined in Source Stage.
 - It will automatically empty the S3 bucket before deploy the build output.
 Be aware of that.
 - Cloudfront Invalidation will invalidate all files in the cache.
 It will cost as 1 path.
-[Doc](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation)
+[Aws Doc](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation)
 - Invalidation Stage might take long time(set timeout to 20 mins.
 But usually end ~ 5 mins).
 Because createInvalidation often fails especially when do it again in a short time.